 Top 5 historic sites Croatia

-Top 5 Must-Visit Historic Sites in Croatia along the Coast
+Top 5 Must-Visit Historic Sites in Croatia Along the Coast

 If you wonder what is there to see in Croatia, check our top list of the best historic sites to visit along the Croatian coast.
 We start from the northern part of the Adriatic, the peninsula Istria and we end with its southernmost part, the world-famous city of Dubrovnik.